oelarnes/spells/README.md

 - `col_type`: one of the `ColType` enum values, `FILTER_ONLY`, `GROUP_BY`, `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, `CARD_ATTR`, `CARD_SUM`, and `AGG`.
 See documentation for `summon` for usage.
 All columns except `CARD_ATTR`, `CARD_SUM` and `AGG` must be derivable at the individual row level on one or both base views. `CARD_ATTR` must be derivable at the individual row level from the card file. `AGG` can depend on any column present after summing over groups, and can include polars Expression aggregations. `CARD_SUM` columns are expressed similarly to `AGG`, but they are calculated before grouping by card name and are summed before the `AGG` selection stage (for example, to calculate average mana value.
 See example notebook "Card Attributes").
 Arbitrarily long chains of aggregate dependencies are supported.

-- `expr`: A polars expression giving the derivation of the column value at the first level where it is defined.
-For `NAME_SUM` columns the `exprMap` attribute must be used instead. `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.
+- `expr`: A polars expression or function returning a polars expression giving the derivation of the column value at the first level where it is defined.
+For `NAME_SUM` columns, `expr` must be a function of `name` which will result in a list of expressions mapped over all card names. `PICK_SUM` columns can also be functions on `name`, in which case the value will be a function of the value of the `PICK` field. `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.
+The possible arguments to `expr`, in addition to `name` when appropriate, include the full `names` array as well as a dictionary called `card_context` which contains card dict objects with all `CARD_ATTR` values, including custom extensions.
+See example notebooks for more details.

-- `exprMap`: A function of card name that returns the expression for a `NAME_SUM` column.

-- `dependencies`: A list of column names.
-All dependencies must be declared by name.

 - `version`: When defining a column using a python function, as opposed to Polars expressions, add a unique version number so that the unique hashed signature of the column specification can be derived for caching purposes, since Polars cannot generate a serialization natively.
 When changing the definition, be sure to increment the version value.
 Otherwise you do not need to use this parameter.